 Smoking has a bad influence on your health in several aspects, including your hair’s health.
 Smoking can decrease the amount of oxygen in your hair follicles, thus causing your hair to fall faster.

-According to statistics, the numbers of male smokers are around four times that of female smokers.
+According to statistics, the number of male smokers is around four times that of female smokers.

 6- Nutritional deficiencies